The Patient Perspective: Do Patients Find Pharmaceutical Ads Relevant?

 Even as advertising technology gets more intelligent, more data-driven, and more automated, achieving ad relevance is no easy task.
 It can be especially challenging for pharmaceutical companies looking to reach patients who might be in the market for a certain drug or treatment.

 When it comes to pharmaceutical ads, personalizing the connection with patients and offering them relevant, clear, and informative guidance can enormously impact whether they seek treatment, adhere to treatment plans, or encourage loved ones to do the same.
-However, pharmaceutical companies are spending more and more each year on ads that are at risk of being poorly targeted and largely irrelevant to the audiences that encounter them.
+However, pharmaceutical companies spend more and more each year on ads that are at risk of being poorly targeted and largely irrelevant to the audiences that encounter them.

 With the majority of the pharmaceutical industry allocating 75% of its ad spend toward traditional TV in 2020, one question remains: are pharmaceutical ads actually reaching — and resonating with — their intended audience?
 To get a sense of how these ads are being received, DeepIntent surveyed 1,244 U.S. adults to understand whether they find pharmaceutical advertising relevant, memorable, and actionable.